 • Illustrators might want to bring postcards of your work (in addition to business cards) to exchange.
 You might also want to bring supplies for sketching during the conference.

-• If you registered for the Saturday portfolio showcase or a portfolio critique, then bring your portfolio to the conference.
+• If you registered for the Saturday portfolio showcase, then bring your portfolio to the conference.

 • Do not bring query letters or manuscripts to submit to faculty members while at the conference.
 If you would like to query an editor or agent who is on the faculty, you’ll be given guidelines on how to do that after the conference.

 • Layers!
 The conference rooms are air conditioned and tend to be quite chilly, but the atrium is warmer, so be sure to dress in layers.

 • A hotspot.
 If you’re staying in the hotel and you’re a Hilton Honors member, you’ll get free Wi-Fi in your room, but the free Wi-Fi does not work in the conference rooms.
 So you’ll need a hotspot on your phone if you want internet access at the conference.